-According to the Paperwork Reduction Act of 1995, an agency may not conduct or sponsor, and a person is not required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is 0596-0217.
-The time required to complete this information collection is estimated to average 4 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+According to the Paperwork Reduction Act of 1995, an agency may not conduct or sponsor, and a person is not required to respond, to a collection of information unless it displays a valid OMB control number.
+Persons are not required to respond to this collection of information unless it displays a currently valid OMB control number.
+The OMB control number for this information collection is 0596-0217.
+Response to this collection of information is mandatory.
+The authority to collect the information Section 7 of the Granger-Thye Act (16 U.S.C.
+580d) and Title IV of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
+1751-1753).
+The time required to complete this information collection is estimated to average 4 hours per response, including the time for reviewing instructions, searching existing data sources, gathering, and maintaining the data needed and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: U.S. Department of Agriculture, Clearance Officer, OIRM, 1400 Independence Avenue, SW, Room 404-W, Washington, D.C.
+20250; and to the Office of Management and Budget, Paperwork Reduction Project (OMB# 0596-0217), 725 17th Street NW, Washington, D.C.
+20503